 Co-development and co-commercialization agreements.
 Under each co-development and co-commercialization agreement entered into under the 2016 Agreement, the parties will split all post-option-exercise worldwide development costs, subject to specified exceptions, as well as any profits from any net sales of, or commercialization losses related to, licensed products.
 Celgene has the option to designate one program in the IO field as the 65/35 program, for which Celgene will be the lead party for the United States and will have a 65% profit or loss share.
 For programs in the IO field other than the 65/35 program, the parties will alternate, on a program-by-program basis, being the lead party for the United States, with us having the right to be the lead party for the first such program, and each will have a 50% profit or loss share.
-The lead party for the United States will book commercial sales of licensed products, if any, outside of the United States.
+The lead party for the United States will book commercial sales of licensed products, if any, in the United States, and Celgene will book commercial sales of licensed products, if any, outside of the United States.